beauty248/DSA_-AMAZON-PRODUCT-REVIEW-ANALYSIS-PROJECT-/README.md

 The data reveals that discount strategies are deeply tied to customer perception and sale potential.
 Top-rated products tend to also recieve high reviews, confirming a strong link between product quality and customer engagement.
 Pricing plays a vital role, particularly for high-value categories like electronics, where strategic discounting can drive both  volume and visibility.

+# DATA CLEANING PROCESS:
+The cleaning of my Amazon Project Review Analysis started with this breakdown steps, Firstly, i study the data file after which i removed all unnecessary data that are not needed on the data file.
+Scondly, i removed all dulicated data on the sheet.
+I started creating the necessary tables by answering the quesions: table such as 50% or more, Total potential revenue, Price range bucket, Fewer than 1000, %Discount grouping and Top 5 rating.
+With this new created table i was able to solve the questions.